Robert Williams III: Personal life

 In July 2018, Williams was revealed to have popliteal artery entrapment syndrome (PAES) in both legs.
 If it degenerates, the vascular disease could require a surgical procedure in the future.

+Williams has two children, a daughter and son.

 Nickname

 Early in his career, Williams has attracted the nickname "Time Lord" from Celtics fans, in part based upon his timekeeping faux pas upon signing with the team.
 This has, in turn, gained attention from Timex.
 Danny Ainge has been recorded as preferring the nickname "Lob".